 Rachel Watson, RVN, Head Nurse

-Rachel did her nurse training at Skeldale and we were very proud when she passed her examinations in 2015 to become one of our qualified veterinary nurses.
+Rachel did her nurse training at Skeldale and we were very proud when she passed her examinations in 2015 to become one of our qualified veterinary nurses and later our head nurse.
 She runs our pet weight watchers clinics and loves the challenges that this presents.
 When not at work, Rachel loves her countryside pursuits including riding and training horses and working her numerous gun dogs, including her homebred red labrador Flick.

 Zoe Jackson, RVN

 Zoe started training to become a veterinary nurse at Askham Bryan College in 2014 and passed her veterinary nursing exams in 2016.
 Zoe is our "front of house" nurse and enjoys running nurse clinics including her favrouite, Confidence Classes.
 When she's not at Skeldale, Zoe enjoys running and is currently training for marathons.
 She has lots of animals at home: 2 Bull Terriers (Baz and Eddie), Mini Pin (Alice), Shire horse (Annie) and retired racehorse (Stanely), as well as several hens and ducks which she has hand reared from Skeldale.

 Emma joined us in 2016 as a student veterinary nurse after doing work experience at the practice and qualified as a veterinary nurse in 2018.
 Emma is also a keen skier and spent the winter of 2018/2019 training to be a ski instructor in Canada.
 Emma is passionate about surgery and inpatient care.

 Otherwise known as "PCAs," this is the first step on the ladder to becoming a student veterinary nurse.
 They work in all areas of the practice learning to core principles of veterinary nursing.

 Joined the practice as a PCA in 2018.